centiservice/matssocket/matssocket-client-javascript/client/README-development.md

 * `downloadAll`: .. download + `npm install` to fetch dependencies.
 * `matsSocketTestServer`: Runs the MatsSocketTestServer, which is used for integration tests.
 * `versions`: tasks `nodeVersion` + `npmVersion`.
-* `distclean`: In addition to `clean` which deletes build artifacts, also deletes all downloaded infrastructure.
+* `distclean`: In addition to `clean` which deletes build artifacts, also deletes Node.js, node_modules etc.
+  Shall be as clean as newly cloned repo.

 ### Node/NPM tasks
 * `nodeVersion`: prints out the Node version.